Onboarding Crypto Clients: The Accounting Firm's Checklist (2026)

 |---|---|

-A form plus an address is insufficient on all three.
+A form plus an address is insufficient on all three counts.
 These are the firm's obligations under professional and AML rules.

 Access capture

-Capture every wallet and exchange account in scope, read access sufficient to reconcile, and a confirmation the list is complete — an undisclosed wallet means the books cannot be reconciled to the chain and the engagement cannot be delivered as represented.
-Make "is this the complete set?" a documented client representation (the access half of scoping).
+Capture every wallet and exchange account in scope, read access sufficient to reconcile, and a confirmation that the list is complete.
+An undisclosed wallet means the books cannot be reconciled to the chain and the engagement cannot be delivered as represented.
+Make "is this the complete set?" a documented client representation rather than an assumption, which is the access half of scoping carried into the file.

 The engagement letter

-Beyond standard terms, scope: which chains/wallets/activity types are covered; reliance on client-provided completeness; historical clean-up vs ongoing work; how DAC8 reconciliation/readiness is handled; and which determinations (classification, tax positions) are advisory or require the client's own counsel.
-The aim is to define responsibility precisely — wording is a firm/professional-rules matter, not a blind template.
+Beyond standard terms, the letter should scope which chains, wallets, and activity types are covered; reliance on client-provided completeness; historical clean-up versus ongoing work; how DAC8 reconciliation and readiness are handled; and which determinations, such as classification and tax positions, are advisory or require the client's own counsel.
+The aim is to define responsibility precisely.
+The wording is a firm and professional-rules matter, not a template to copy blindly.

-An accounting firm generally has its own client due-diligence and AML obligations under its professional and jurisdictional rules, and a crypto client can present a higher-risk profile affecting due-diligence depth and ongoing monitoring.
+An accounting firm generally has its own client due-diligence and AML obligations under its professional and jurisdictional rules, and a crypto client can present a higher-risk profile that affects due-diligence depth and ongoing monitoring.
 This is the firm's own obligation, separate from the client's business AML.
-Requirements are jurisdiction-/professional-body-specific, compliance-counsel-confirmed — not stated here.
+The requirements are jurisdiction- and professional-body-specific and should be confirmed with compliance counsel rather than read from this article.

 The right to decline

-Onboarding should preserve the ability to decline or exit: if access cannot be made complete, the risk profile is outside acceptance criteria, or the client will not provide required information, not proceeding is a legitimate professional decision.
-Build acceptance criteria and exit terms into onboarding — a firm judgement under professional rules.
+Onboarding should preserve the ability to decline or exit.
+If access cannot be made complete, the risk profile sits outside acceptance criteria, or the client will not provide the required information, then not proceeding is a legitimate professional decision.
+Build acceptance criteria and exit terms into onboarding as a firm judgement under professional rules.

 Practical guidance